Aichi D3A

-The Aichi D3A Type 99 Carrier Bomber (Allied reporting name "Val") is a World War II carrier-borne dive bomber.
+The Aichi D3A (Navy full designation "Type 99 Carrier Bomber"; Allied reporting name "Val") is a World War II carrier-borne dive bomber.
 It was the primary dive bomber of the Imperial Japanese Navy (IJN) and was involved in almost all IJN actions, including the attack on Pearl Harbor.

 The Aichi D3A was the first Japanese aircraft to bomb American targets in the war, commencing with Pearl Harbor and U.S. bases in the Philippines, such as Clark Air Force Base.
 They sank more Allied warships than any other Axis aircraft.

 Design and development

 In mid-1936, the Japanese Navy issued the 11-Shi specification for a monoplane carrier-based dive bomber to replace the existing D1A biplane then in service.
 Aichi, Nakajima, and Mitsubishi all submitted designs, with the former two subsequently being asked for two prototypes each.

 The Aichi design started with low-mounted elliptical wings inspired by the Heinkel He 70 Blitz.
 It flew slowly enough that the drag from the landing gear was not a serious issue, so the fixed gear was used for simplicity.
 The aircraft was to be powered by the 529 kW Nakajima Hikari 1 nine-cylinder radial engine.